 For that reason we created AminoPure+ as our second formula - still containing YTE® of course, but without ginkgo biloba.

 Since then, we have developed a number of other formulas.

 Our AminoB12 was introduced a year ago, as another formula alternative for customers who cannot tolerate ginkgo biloba.

-We are replacing AminoPure+ orders with AminoB12.
+AminoPure+ orders are replaced with AminoB12.

 That's a big advantage of our Subscribe & Save option: to protect you from any increases in price.

 We gave notice to AminoPure+ customers prior to discontinuing, so they could stock up on the remaining AminoPure+, if wanted.

 AminoB12 is our officially recommended alternative to AminoPure+ and we are pleased to make this available.
 Future orders of AminoPure+ are automatically substituted with AminoB12.